 - A blanket lien on the assets of the debtor affords the most extensive protection.
-It can be obtained by executing a security agreement and filing a UCC Financing Statement.
+It can be obtained by executing a security agreement and perfected by filing a UCC-1 financing statement.

 - Your client can also place a lien on a specific asset (such as equipment used in the manufacturing process) or inventory.

-If the debtor files bankruptcy and several parties assert claims against the company’s assets, your client will have priority over the debtor’s collateral—if the UCCs are properly filed
+If the debtor files for bankruptcy and several parties assert claims against the company’s assets, your client will have priority over the debtor’s collateral — if the UCC-1s are properly filed and were perfected first.

 Other steps to mitigate risk include the following: